easyscience/EasyDiffractionLib/docs/usage/workflow-steps/project.md

 <!-- prettier-ignore-end -->

+## Project Files

-Here is the content of the project files:
+Below is a detailed breakdown of the content within each project file.

 ### <span class="orange">project.cif</span>

+This file provides an overview of the project, linking relevant **models** and **experimental datasets**.

 <!-- prettier-ignore-start -->